stdlib-js/stdlib/docs/repl_text.md

 ```

-The above REPL text displays the function interface `lowercase( str )`, as well as provides more detailed information including input parameter types, return value types, and examples.
+The above REPL text displays the function interface `lowercase( str )`, as well as provides more detailed information, including input parameter types, return value types, and examples.

 ## Guide